departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-24.md

 * The assessment decision may be changed to grant or refuse on PAs that have a status of 'modification requested' and no change requests awaiting assessment.
   * Modification requested PAs will not deem as the action is with the promoter.
+* A modification request assessment decision can only be given once on a PA.
+Once an updated permit is submitted, only a grant or refuse assessment decision will be available
 * Street Manager will automatically set a record's assessment decision under the following circumstances:
   * Immediate works that are started and completed before an assessment decision has been manually submitted will have the assessment decision of "Granted (auto)".
   * When a major PA is assessed, the associated PAA will take on the matching assessment decision if the an assessment decision has not been manually submitted for the PAA. e.g. if a major PA is refused, the PAA will have the assessment decision of "Refused (auto)".